 OurPact is a relatively recent entrant into the parental-control-app market.
-It launched in 2015 and has always had a significant focus on the iPad.
+It launched in 2015 and had a significant focus on the iPad.

-When I originally tested the app in the late summer of 2018, it notably offered virtual feature parity between the iOS and Android versions of the app.
-Unfortunately, due to recent changes in App Store policy enforcement, the iOS app's functionality has since been reduced.
-And even before that, OurPact didn't offer call or text monitoring on either platform, although it does let you block messaging apps entirely on both
+When I originally tested the app in the late summer of 2018, it notably offered virtual feature parity between the iOS and Android versions of the app, which was remarkable.

 The fully featured version of OurPact, which is the one most people will want, is definitely pricey at $6.99 per month.
 But that covers up to 20 devices, so it's not the most expensive option by device; that honor would go to Qustodio.

 Unlike most other parental-control apps, OurPact breaks its features into three pricing tiers.
 Free users can control a single child device with up to five manual blocks per month and a single automated block schedule.
 Upgrading to OurPact Plus for $1.99 a month bumps you up to 10 child devices, unlimited manual blocks and unlimited automated block schedules.

 Finally, OurPact Premium, at $6.99 a month, delivers everything the service has to offer for up to 20 child devices, including unlimited manual blocks, unlimited automated block schedules and the rest of the features that will be covered later in the article.

 Unless you want to only limit the window of time during which your child can use his or her device, the Premium tier is the only option that really matters.
 There's no discount for paying for an entire year; you'll be paying the full $23.88 or $83.88 regardless.

 Apple Fall 2018 App Store Policy Enforcement